Skip to content

 What is the appropriate dose and duration of therapy?

-• There was no benefit for a prolonged course of antibiotics vs a standard course.
+• There was no benefit to a prolonged course of antibiotics compared to a standard course.

 What are the side effects profile of antibiotics used to treat whooping cough?